denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 their constituents.

 In this light, Reddit, the umbrella entity, is at best a community of communities.
-More reasonably, it is better described as a platform that hosts a range of activities: some communal in nature, some commercial, and other simply private.
+More reasonably, it can be better described as a platform that hosts a range of activities: some communal in nature, some commercial, and other simply private.
 In fact, there are thousands of subreddits that act as nothing more than private news aggregators, not otherwise accessible to the public.
 A redditor on /r/AskReddit [writes](https://www.reddit.com/r/AskReddit/comments/1qr54b/why_do_private_subreddits_exist/) "I have a private sub[reddit] for me and my SO [significant other], it's like a private conversation when you get 2 karma per link."